 Reflecting our own values of using natural materials to achieve creative designs in the most sustainable way, we really appreciate the work that Tom does and we were excited to be exhibiting next to their stand at the flower show.

-What’s more, it was clearly evident that their designs were ideal for our treehouse – we fitted a hanging seat under the deck and fitted light pendants and planters in the interior, and they were an exceptional match.
+What’s more, it was clearly evident that their designs were ideal for treehouse living!
+We fitted a hanging seat under the deck and fitted light pendants and planters in the interior, and they were an exceptional match.

 As it’s the season for giving your garden and home an update, now that the warmer weather has arrived, we thought we’d check in with the designer to see what inspires him and what exciting designs he has in store… Over to you, Tom!